-Actions: Expand access to opportunity for all protected classes through the following actions: 1.
-Identify sites in high opportunity areas for new hous ing development.
+Action s: Timeframe: • d access to opportunity for all protected classes h the following actions: Annually and ongoing.
+1. Identify sites in high opportunity areas for new hous ing development.
 2. Review policies and programs that increase the sup ply.
 3. Conduct a landlord/tenant education campaign on fair housing laws.
 4. Encourage development of a range of affordable housing types.
 5. Encourage the development of ADUs.
 6. Promote Housing Choice Vouchers.
 7. Educate renters about their rights.